ryohamano/ryohamano.github.io/_pages/en/about_en.md

 ### Recent Research Activities

 ------
 I will give an oral presentation at the 80th Annual Meeting of the Physical Society of Japan (Hiroshima University).
-日本物理学会第80回年次大会（広島大学）で口頭発表を行います。
 Date: 2025/09/18
 Link: [https://www.jps.or.jp/](https://www.jps.or.jp/)

 ------
 Participation to the 70th Condensed Matter Physics summer school.
-第70回物性若手夏の学校への参加
 Date: 2025/07/29-2025/08/02
 Link: [https://cmpss.jp/](https://cmpss.jp/)

 ------
 Our manuscript has been published in Physical Review B.
-Physical Review B 誌に投稿論文の掲載が決定しました．

 **<u>R. Hamano</u>** and M. Mochizuki
 Phys.
 Rev. B 111, 214409 – Published 4 Jun